Skip to main content

 Egypt

-The «Instruction of Amenemope» (Ramesside period) we read: «Do not desire a noble's wealth, Nor make free with a big mouthful of bread; If he sets you to manage his property, Shun his, and yours will prosper.» (2006LichtheimM:2.155).
+This theme of integrity and loyalty continues in the «Instruction of Amenemope» (Ramesside period): «Do not desire a noble's wealth, Nor make free with a big mouthful of bread; If he sets you to manage his property, Shun his, and yours will prosper.» (2006LichtheimM:2.155).

 7 And it came to pass after these things. that his master's wife cast her eyes upon Joseph; and she said, Lie with me.